ExitSec/ExitSec.github.io/_posts/Misc/2019-04-28-What_Happens_When_You_Visit_A_WebPage.md

 ### Navigation

 Part 2 is the key to answering the proposed question.
 Navigation works in my mind similar to how the Model-View-Controller pattern works within web-based frameworks.
-We have a master process (Browser process), with child threads (Network and Renderer Process) for functionality which outputs to our rendered view on the browser.
+We have a master process (Browser process), with child processes (Network and Renderer Process) for functionality which outputs to our rendered view on the browser.

 #### Browser Process